cdozdil/OptiScaler/Config.md

 HorizontalFov=auto
 ```

-For improving image quality you might try to match vertical or horzontal FOV of your game with these settings.
-Default is 60° vertical FOV and most of the time it works ok.
+To improve the image quality you can try to match the vertical or horizontal FOV of your game with these settings.
+The default is 60° vertical FOV and most of the time it works fine.

-From in-game menu it can be changed with realtime results.
+It can be changed from the in-game menu with real-time results.

 ![fsr](images/fsr.png)

 ### Shapness
-DLSS used to have shaprness option but later on it's removed.
-So some games have sharpness sliders and some not.
-With this option you can override or enable sharpness of final image.
-FSR has build it sharpness but for XeSS CAS option must be enabled.
+DLSS used to have a sharpening option, but later it was removed.
+So some games have sharpness slider and some do not.
+With this option you can disable or enable the sharpness of the final image.
+FSR has built in sharpness but for XeSS CAS option must be enabled.

 ```ini
 [Sharpness]